 An Old Fashioned Cornbread Dressing recipe from 1962

-My mom got this Cornbread Dressing recipe from a little old church lady back in 1962, and she’s been making it exactly the same way ever since.
+My mom got this Cornbread Dressing recipe from a little old church lady back in 1962.
+Lucky for us, she’s been making it exactly the same way ever since.
 The ingredients: cornbread, celery, onions, and sage, are simple and make this dish a comforting classic for your Thanksgiving celebration.
 The key to a truly great Old Fashioned Cornbread Dressing is to keep it flavorful, but subtle, and not overwhelm any of the other items on your plate.
 It’s there in a supporting role, adding to, but not distracting from any of the other dishes that you’ve waited all summer to gorge yourself on.
 The gravy, mashed potatoes, Buttery Glazed Carrots, Turkey, ham, etc. etc.

 Can I make the Cornbread Dressing the day before Thanksgiving?

-It’s important to have a plan going into Thanksgiving or any big holiday meal, and My Mom’s Cornbread Dressing recipe is one of those make-ahead items that can take some of the pressure off of you on Thanksgiving Day.
-I make the cornbread on Monday, make the dressing on Tuesday, then leave it, uncooked, in the refrigerator until Thursday, Thanksgiving Day, and all that is left to do is bake it.
+It’s important to have a plan going into Thanksgiving or any big holiday meal.
+My Mom’s Cornbread Dressing recipe is one of those make-ahead items that can take some of the pressure off of you on Thanksgiving Day.
+I make the cornbread on Monday, and make the dressing on Tuesday.
+Then leave it, uncooked, in the refrigerator until Thursday, Thanksgiving Day, and all that is left to do is bake it.

 Forget to buy Buttermilk?

+A key ingredient in cornbread and cornbread dressing.
 Buttermilk is one of those things we do not have in the refrigerator unless we have planned on it well in advance.
 Luckily, I have a very simple Buttermilk Substitute recipe for just such an occasion.
 Because you can’t make my Cornbread recipe or My Mom’s Cornbread Dressing without it!
 Or for that matter, buttermilk pancakes, buttermilk biscuit, etc. etc.

 My Mom’s Cornbread Dressing recipe: